FREQUENTLY ASKED QUESTIONS

 How much of a down payment do I need?

 We offer a variety of loan programs including VA loans which are available with No Down Payment.
-We also offer FHA loans require a minimum of 3.5% down, and Conventional First Time Homebuyer programs available with as little 3% down.
+We also offer FHA loans that require a minimum of 3.5% down, and Conventional First Time Homebuyer programs available with as little as 3% down.

 Can I roll closing costs into the loan?